-

 Cuts like a dream, easy to sharpen...My first Japanese knife.
 It is a really pretty knife.
 Its light in the hand but balanced.

-Pros: sharpness, sharp blade, balance
+Pros: sharpness, sharp blade, beautiful

 (12)

-Pros: effectiveness, sharpens knives, sharpens knives effectively
+Pros: effectiveness, sharpness, sharpens knives

 (8)